 The Freedom 36 is one of the smaller yachts on our list, but it has an exciting design that attracts cruisers.
 The wide beam and long waterline design allow for a much larger interior than most other boats of similar length.
 As a cruiser, space is a top priority, so this cruiser should be on your list of considerations.

 A unique feature of this Freedom yacht is the stayless carbon fiber mast.
-For most, it looks a little odd with no forestay or backstay and a mast that flexes alarmingly in the wind.
+It looks a little odd for most, with no forestay or backstay and a mast that flexes alarmingly in the wind.
 It’s a proven design, though, and gives clean lines just like an aircraft wing.

 The Freedom 36 is certainly an exciting cruiser to keep an eye on.